ThoughtWorksInc/Binding.scala/README.md

 Another reactive web framework [Widok](https://github.com/widok/widok/issues/29) did not provide any mechanism to manage lifecycle of of data-binding expressions.
 As a result, it simply always leaks memory.

-Because ReactJS does not have the ability of precise data-binding, it does not register listeners to data source hence no memory leaks issue for simple cases.

-Unfortunately, ReactJS provides `ref` attribute, `getInitialState` method, `componentWillMount` method, and `componentDidMount` method, encouraging users create operations with side-effects in these methods, which are usually error-prone.

-Unlike MetaRx or Widok, all data-binding expressions are pure functional, with no side-effects in Binding.scala.
+In Binding.scala, unlike MetaRx or Widok, all data-binding expressions are pure functional, with no side-effects.
 Binding.scala does not register any listeners when users create individual expressions, thus users neither need to manually unregister listeners for a single expression like MetaRx, nor perform additional operations in handlers like ReactJS.

-Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on root of expressions.
+Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on the result expression.
-Note that `dom.render` or `Binding.watch` manages listeners on all sub-expressions, not only the listener on the root expression.
+Note that `dom.render` or `Binding.watch` manages listeners on all upstream expressions, not only the direct listeners of the result expression.

 In brief, Binding.scala separates functionality in two kinds:
- * `@dom` methods that produce pure functional expressions with no side-effects.
+ * User-defined `@dom` methods, which produce pure functional expressions with no side-effects.
- * `dom.render` or `Binding.watch` manages all side-effects automatically.
+ * Calls to `dom.render` or `Binding.watch`, which manage all side-effects automatically.

 ### HTML literal and statically type checking